-The Director (as appointed by the Sheriff) and staff, operate under the direction of the Sheriff on a daily basis and an Administration and an Operations Board that are responsible for policy and budgetary oversight.
+The Director (as appointed by the Board of County Commissioners) and staff, operate under the direction of the County Administrative Officer on a daily basis and an Administration and an Operations Board that are responsible for policy and budgetary oversight.
 The Administrative and Operations Boards are both formed of representatives from the participating agencies to the agreement.